Beyond our Junior School classroom

 CHARITABLE GIVING

-All Highgate pupils also take part in the biennial sponsored walk, which raises in the region of £100,000 for Great Lakes High School in Uganda, which Highgate has supported since its foundation.
+All Highgate pupils take part in the biennial sponsored walk, which raises in the region of £90,000 for a number of charities selected by our pupils.

 Sport